 The Type I

 The Type I ambulance is one of the most recognizable vehicles in the business.
+This Type I ambulance design is based on the chassis of a heavy truck.
 What sets it apart from others is that has a square patient compartment and is mounted on a truck-like chassis.
 A Type I is often heavy duty and has extra cargo capacity.

 The Type II